GautamRaj-12/obsidian-git-sync/node-express-ts/node-express-ts setup.md

 	- As we haven't defined "type"="module" in our package.json file, The ES6 import statement would not work and It might not work with ts anyway.
 So let's change the type first.
 	- Let's run it again
 	  ![[Pasted image 20240826165455.png]]
-	- There is again an error saying that ``
+	- There is again an error saying that *Unkown file extension ts.* That's because it needs a JS fgi